 Here at Island Riding Centre on the Isle of Wight, we are a Pony Club Centre, RDA Accessibility Mark and ABRS approved riding school.
-Staffed by a team of experienced and qualified instructors, we offer riding lessons, on and off site hacks, beach rides and various pony days and cater for all ages and skill levels as well as those with physical, social and financial difficulties.
+Staffed by a team of experienced and qualified instructors, we offer riding lessons, hacks, education and various pony days and activities and cater for all ages and skill levels as well as those with physical, social and financial difficulties.
 We are fully insured, council licensed and all of our staff are first aid trained and DBS checked.

 What is a Pony Club Centre?

 The Pony Club was founded in 1929 and is dedicated to helping young people ride and care for their horses.
 In 1998 Pony Club Centres were introduced so that riders who weren’t fortunate to have their own horse could also participate in Pony Club activities through local riding schools.
 As members of our Pony Club Centre you will be able to work towards achievement and competition badges as well as progressive tests.
 You will receive newsletters, third party insurance and discounted tickets for some of the national riding events such as the Horse of the Year Show, Olympia, Burghley Horse Trials and Badminton.
 You will be part of the world’s largest youth equestrian organisation and enjoy riding and social time with friends whilst trying new equestrian sports and even compete in regional and national competitions.